pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Creating pyproject.toml
 -----------------------

-:file:`pyproject.toml` is the file that tells build tools (like ``pip`` and ``build``) what system you are using and what is required for building.
-The default if this file is missing is to assume a classic setuptools build system, but it is better to be explicit; if you have a :file:`pyproject.toml` file, you will be able to rely on ``wheel`` and other packages being present.
+:file:`pyproject.toml` is the file that tells build tools (like :ref:`pip` and :ref:`build`) what system you are using and what is required for building.
+The default if this file is missing is to assume a :ref:`setuptools` build system, but it is better to be explicit; if you have a :file:`pyproject.toml` file, you will be able to rely on :ref:`wheel` and other packages being present.

-This file should be ideal for most setuptools projects:
+This file should be ideal for most :ref:`setuptools` projects:

 .. code-block:: toml